City-of-Helsinki/bestpractice/docs/best-practices/scrum-project-management.md

 ## Scrum practices

-* Product Backlog Refinement: called separately to prepare well-sized and defined tickets for next sprint.
+* Product Backlog Refinement: called separately to prepare well-sized and defined tickets for next sprint or to gain overall understanding on backlog or roadmap

-  * Split Product Backlog Items (stories) into tasks the size of at most two days.
+* Plan for future Backlog Item implementations, gain more understanding on Backlog by discussing and estimating Backlog Items or split Product Backlog Items (stories) into tasks the size of at most two days.
   * People can suggest stuff for raising on the backlog.
   * Will be done with small focused teams with a frontend dev, backend dev, designer and architect (and facilitator).
 * Sprint Planning: one half-day (or less) to decide on what to do next sprint